Afsharov/EAP/README.md

 ## Acknowledgments

-* Many thanks to [Karolinska Institutet](https://www.ki.se) - for organizing the Joint Master's Programme in Health Informatics, allowing us te meet and form this group project.
+* Many thanks to [Karolinska Institutet](https://www.ki.se) - for organizing the Joint Master's Programme in Health Informatics, allowing us to meet and form this group project.